binerogroup/documentation/networking/security-groups/designing-rules.rst

   behaviour in a firewall.
 If you want to create a non stateful (stateless) rule, you can create the group using the :doc:`terminal client <openstack-terminal-client>` and the flag ``--stateless``.
 A stateless rule would only work in a single direction (egress or ingress).
-We generally recommend stateful rules but for some use-cases (for instance asymmetrical routing where you would not send the return traffic the same path), stateless rules might be required.
+We generally recommend stateful rules but for some use-cases (for example asymmetrical routing where you would not send the return traffic the same path), stateless rules might be required.

 .. tip::